 On the 12th of April (at the earliest) all under 18s will be able to return to in-Dojo training.

 On the 17th of May (at the earliest) all ages will be able to return to in-Dojo training with separate classes for under 18s and adults.

 By the 21st of June (at the earliest) we may be able to return to contact training, special courses, and competitions.

 We utilised Zoom in order to train from our homes from the beginning of Lockdown, reacting quickly to adapt our classes for safer training.
 We understood the important role exercise plays in our lives, especially when so many of our students were feeling more anxious than normal.

 We've had students join in our classes both Nationally and Internationally, and it was lovely to see some of out students who have moved training from Spain and New Zealand!

 Currently, we are looking at broadcasting our In-Dojo lessons via Zoom for those who may be anxious to return, quarantining, or those who can't travel to the Dojo at the moment.

-As we were training on Zoom for so long, Park Training was an exciting step towards getting back to our normal training.
+As we've been training on Zoom for so long, Park Training is an exciting step towards getting back to our normal training.

-The fresh air allowed us to train safely, and the open space allowed for socially distant training whilst also allowing us to do drills and kata which we have struggled to do on Zoom.
+The fresh air allows us to train safely, and the open space allows for socially distant training whilst also allowing us to do drills and kata which we have struggled to do on Zoom.

 dojo training- covid rules and regulations